aaronphaneuf/daily_sales_report/README.md

-# daily_sales_report
+# Daily Sales Report - SQL Query

-SQL Query for daily sales comparison
+Pulls from a table named v_TJTrans for each store in the company and summarizes yesterday's sales along with the matching day for last year, week to date, and matching week to date for last year.

-This pulls from a table labeled v_TJTrans and pulls sales data for all stores.
+Week to date sales are calculated from Monday - Sunday for each week.